-In the spring of the junior year, take MUSC239, which counts for 0.5 c.u..
-During the preceding fall, identify and discuss with the Undergraduate Chair your instructor for MUSC239, who will also be your adviser for the thesis; before signing up for MUSC239, ask the instructor for his or her availability to advise you in the fall of your senior year.
-During MUSC239 you will identify a topic, start your research, and write a three-page research proposal, including bibliography.
+During the fall of your junior year, please meet with the undergraduate chair to begin discussing the thesis project and talk about which standing member of the music faculty will supervise the research.
+You will need to determine your supervisor’s availability to advise you both in spring of the junior year and in the fall of your senior year.
+Once the topic and supervisor are determined, you will register for MUSC4097 in spring of the junior year.
+During the course of your registration in MUSC4097, you will further identify a topic, start your research, and write a three-page research proposal, including bibliography.
 With the help of the Undergraduate Chair, you will schedule a meeting with the Head of the Music Library (Liza Vick), together with the other juniors who are researching the topic for their thesis.

-Sign up for MUSC259 for the fall of your senior year, which counts for 0.5 c.u..
-During this semester you will complete the writing of your thesis, working with your thesis advisor and meeting periodically with him/her to report on your progress and to exchange responses to your various formulations, hypotheses, and discoveries.
-Once the paper is completed and approved by your adviser (by the end of the fall semester), one copy (PDF) should be sent to the Undergraduate Chair (by January 10th of the senior year) and one hard copy (bound) should be submitted to the Undergraduate Coordinator by February 1st (contact the Undergraduate Chair for guidelines about printing and binding).
+Students will register for MUSC4098 (.5 c.u.) in the fall of your senior year.
+During this semester, you will complete your writing of the thesis, working with your thesis advisor and meeting periodically with him/her to report on your progress and to exchange responses to your various formulations, hypotheses, and discoveries.
+Once the paper is completed and approved by your adviser (by the end of the fall semester), one copy (PDF) should be sent to the Undergraduate Chair (by January 10th of the senior year) and one hard copy (bound) should be submitted to the Undergraduate Coordinator by February 1st.

-Only standing faculty members of the Music Department can advise the two semester independent study that involves the thesis.
-In some instances it may be appropriate that a standing faculty member be chosen outside the Department, as approved by the Undergraduate Chair during the fall of the junior year.
+Please note: Only standing faculty members of the Music Department can advise the two semester independent study that involves the thesis.
+In some instances, it may be appropriate that a standing faculty member be chosen outside the Department, as approved by the Undergraduate Chair during the fall of the junior year.